top of page

 VISUAL ARTIST / UPCYCLE DESIGNER

-Reina Kashima is a Japanese American visual artist, upcycle designer, and founder of Courage2Cre8, a veteran-led nonprofit arts organization committed to fostering connection, inclusion, and creative expression through community-based art.
-Her interdisciplinary work explores themes of identity, memory, and resilience, shaped by cultural duality, military discipline, and through the pursuit of personal identity and healing.
+Reina Kashima is a Japanese American visual artist, upcycle designer, and founder of Courage2Cre8, Inc., a veteran-founded nonprofit arts organization dedicated to creating connection and community through accessible public art, artist support, and creative placemaking.
+Her interdisciplinary practice explores identity and resilience, shaped by cultural duality, military discipline, and a lifelong pursuit of belonging and healing.

-At 19, Reina enlisted in the U.S. Coast Guard, beginning a 20-year career that took her around the world.
-She retired in 2023 as an Operations Specialist Senior Chief Petty Officer, receiving the Meritorious Service Medal for exemplary leadership.
-During her final years in uniform, she returned to art making, channeling her story into bold works inspired by hip hop, fashion and third culture.
+At age 19, she enlisted in the U.S. Coast Guard, beginning a 20-year career that took her around the world.
+She retired in 2023 as an Operations Specialist Senior Chief Petty Officer (E-8) and received the Meritorious Service Medal for exemplary leadership.
+In her final years of service, she returned to art, channeling her story into bold compositions influenced by hip hop culture, fashion, and third-culture identity.

-Now based in Atlanta, Reina works as a full-time visual artist and upcycle designer.
-Through Courage2Cre8, she is developing her curatorial practice, designing future exhibitions and community arts programs that promote empowerment and healing through creative collaboration.
+Now based in Atlanta, Kashima works full-time as a visual artist and upcycle designer.
+Through Courage2Cre8, she is building her curatorial and community-arts practice, designing exhibitions, public art activations, and creative programs that promote empowerment, belonging, and healing through shared creative experience.